mumin-ahmod/dataSense/BACKEND_API.md

 - `apiKey` (optional): API key for authentication

 **Response:**
+- `interpretation`: Structured interpretation object containing:
+  - `analysis`: Detailed analysis of the data and how it was retrieved
+  - `answer`: Direct answer to the original question based on the data
-- `summary`: Natural language summary of results
+  - `summary`: Brief summary of the findings
-- `insights`: Additional insights or contextual information
 - `isValid`: Whether interpretation was successful
 - `errorMessage`: Error message if interpretation failed